CalculatedContent/WeightWatcher/README.md

 #### From Research to Production
 WeightWatcher is based on theoretical research (done injoint with UC Berkeley) into Why Deep Learning Works, based on our Theory of Heavy Tailed Self-Regularization (HT-SR).
 It uses ideas from Random Matrix Theory (RMT), Statistical Mechanics, and Strongly Correlated Systems.

+More details and demos can be found on the [Calculated Content Blog](https://calculatedcontent.com/)

 ## Installation

 ```sh